 The cost of OTC hearing aids will depend on the complexity and features of the device as well as other provisions included in the sale, such as service, returns, and the degree of support the manufacturer provides.
 Companies that provide telephone-based help and remote programming of the devices charge approximately $1,500 to $3,000 for a pair of OTC hearing aids.
 Off-the-shelf devices that do not offer those services may cost approximately $200 to $800 for a pair of devices.

 Medicare currently does not cover any hearing aids.
 Medicaid coverage for those over 18 years old will vary by state, and you have to check with your Medicaid program.
-Some private health insurance plans do not cover the cost of hearing aids, so you should check with your particular insurance regarding coverage for OTC hearing aids.
+Some private health insurance plans may cover the cost of hearing aids, so you should check with your particular insurance company or employer regarding coverage for OTC hearing aids.